csb324/HangAtBrown/DOING RIGHT NOW.md

-DOING RIGHT NOW: time dropdown is pretty!
+DOING RIGHT NOW: users can click

 to-change:
 on event: make time a dropdown & increment by 15